Investing

 The $100,000 Question

 You’ve saved up $100,000: a 20% down payment on a $500,000 home.
-It’s a significant achievement.
 Now you face a decision that will shape your financial trajectory for decades.
 Do you put that money into a house, or into the market?

 Most financial advice treats this as a foregone conclusion.
 Of course you buy the house.
-But let’s actually run the numbers on both paths.
+Let’s actually run the numbers on both paths.

 Path A: The Down Payment Buys a Home